 They can also prove to be more difficult to match up to when it comes to replacing other tyres.

 A popular choice for drivers on a budget that want something much better than the cheapest tyre available is our home brand tyre Zeta.
 The Zeta tyre is great value for money and is available in many sizes and suitable for a wide range of vehicles.
 It’s easy to match up to if you need a replacement and is one of the most popular tyres we sell.

 Mid-range tyres are a good compromise between budget and premium quality tyres for many drivers.
-They are often manufactured by premium tyre manufacturers, for example Continental tyres make Uniroyal and Bridgestone tyres make Firestone.
+They are often manufactured by premium tyre manufacturers, for example Continental tyres make Uniroyal rain tyres.
 This means they benefit from the development that goes into premium quality tyres but are made from less expensive materials in order to bring their cost down.

 They offer excellent value for money for many drivers, generally offering good grip and handling qualities.

 The very best tyres money can buy are premium quality tyres, names such as Michelin, Continental, Bridgestone are great examples.
 It usually takes around 3 years to develop a premium tyre, the manufacturer aiming to create the very best for performance, handling, comfort and durability.

 They are usually easy to match up if a replacement is ever needed.
 If you’re looking for an ‘OE’ fitment tyre for your vehicle and optimum performance is very important to you then the chances are, you’ll be looking at a high performance premium quality tyre.